-The bill aims to amend Arkansas law to facilitate the placement of a monument on the State Capitol grounds in recognition of the desegregation of the Charleston and Fayetteville School Districts in 1954.
+The bill aims to amend Arkansas law to establish a monument on the State Capitol grounds in recognition of the desegregation of the Charleston and Fayetteville School Districts in 1954.
 It highlights the historical significance of these districts as the first to desegregate schools in the former Confederate States of America, following the landmark Supreme Court decision in Brown v.
 Board of Education.
-The bill outlines the intent to commemorate this achievement and establishes a dedicated fund, the Charleston and Fayetteville Desegregation Memorial Monument Fund, to support the erection and maintenance of the monument.
+The bill outlines the intent to commemorate this achievement and provides a detailed account of the events surrounding the desegregation efforts in both districts.

 Statutes affected: